 The course is a three-day small-group programme.
 There are a series of sessions aimed at opening up a space for increased insight, for reflection and for ensuring that restorative/remedial actions are put in place.
 Our aim is to help you to find the heart of the matter, to distinguish how the allegations have arisen and to put in place plans to avoid similar issues arising in the future.
 There is some element of information sharing and improving understanding of key features of conduct issues.

 A big focus of the course is the interaction between the course facilitator and each individual.
 These conversations open a space for insight.
 They can be challenging, they can involve some vulnerability and they are always in line with our core values of respect and wellbeing.
+Each participant has a substantial amount of time to discuss what brings them to the course and the training is designed so that people can benefit from all the conversations, even where it is not directly focused on them.

 Each person is supported to increase their awareness and to take responsibility where appropriate and leaves with a structured restoration plan.